-- 4.1 Suqian Limao and Suqian Dongtai are to increase the registered capital of the Company after the execution of this Agreement and before the Closing of this Subscription: Suqian Limao is to subscribe for an Increased Registered Capital of RMB150 million of the Company by investing RMB2,093,800,000 (RMB150 million as registered capital and RMB1,943,800,000 as capital reserve), and Suqian Dongtai is to subscribe for an Increased Registered Capital of RMB40 million by investing RMB40 million (RMB40 million is to be entirely accounted as registered capital). - 4.2 The Company shall, within ten business days of receipt of all the investment made by Suqian Limao and Suqian Dongtai, employ an accounting firm with relevant qualification in China to make capital verification and issue capital verification report. - 4.3 After the completion of the Pre-closing Restructuring, the equity structure of the Company is as follows:
+4.1 Suqian Limao and Suqian Dongtai are to increase the registered capital of the Company after the execution of this Agreement and before the Closing of this Subscription: Suqian Limao is to subscribe for an Increased Registered Capital of RMB150 million of the Company by investing RMB2,093,800,000 (RMB150 million as registered capital and RMB1,943,800,000 as capital reserve), and Suqian Dongtai is to subscribe for an Increased Registered Capital of RMB40 million is to be entirely accounted as registered capital).

+4.2 The Company shall, within ten business days of receipt of all the investment made by Suqian Limao and Suqian Dongtai, employ an accounting firm with relevant qualification in China to make capital verification and issue capital verification report.

+4.3 After the completion of the Pre-closing Restructuring, the equity structure of the Company is as follows:

-Name of shareholder (unit: RMB10,000) Proportion
+Name of shareholder Subscribed contribution (unit: RMB10,000) Proportion

-Suqian Limao 16,000 80%
+Sugian Limao 16.000 80%

-Suqian Dongtai 4,000 20%
+Sugian Dongtai 4,000 20%

 Total 20,000 100%